 What Actually Drives the Decision

-In our experience, the people who are happiest with composite are the ones who are genuinely not interested in maintenance and are willing to pay for that upfront.
-The people who are happiest with wood are the ones who either appreciate the natural material aesthetically, are comfortable with periodic upkeep, or are working within a tighter budget.
-Both groups made the right call for themselves.
+In our experience, the people most satisfied with composite are those who have no interest in ongoing maintenance and are willing to pay for that upfront.
+Wood tends to suit clients who value the natural material, don’t mind periodic upkeep, or are working within a tighter budget.

-One thing we always tell clients: regardless of what decking material you choose, the framing and structural components underneath matter just as much.
+One thing we always tell clients: whatever decking material you choose, the framing and structural components underneath matter just as much.
 A composite deck on a poorly built frame is still going to fail.
-Proper drainage, appropriate joist sizing and spacing, adequate ledger flashing, and the right hardware for your specific climate are non-negotiable regardless of what’s on the surface.
+Proper drainage, appropriate joist sizing and spacing, adequate ledger flashing, and the right hardware for your climate are non-negotiable.
+The surface material is only as good as what it’s sitting on.

-In the Fraser Valley, moisture management is the primary driver of deck longevity regardless of material.
-The decks we see fail early almost always have a moisture problem at the frame level, not just the surface.
-We build both wood and composite decks and can give you a realistic cost comparison for your specific project before you decide.
+In the Fraser Valley, moisture management is the primary driver of deck longevity.
+The decks we see fail early almost always have a moisture problem at the frame level, not just at the surface.
+We build both wood and composite decks and outdoor living spaces throughout the Fraser Valley and can give you a realistic cost comparison for your specific project before you commit.
+Reach out to talk through the options for your property.